fibo/fibo.github.io/_posts/2014-04-17-golang-resources.md

 tags:
   - Go
 description: >
-    Collection of links and resources about Golang
+    Collection of links and resources about Golang.
 ---

 ## Sites